DominicKramer/notelab/NoteLab/info/info/readme.txt

 The driving concept behind open-source software is the concept of collaboration.
-That is, with open source software, especially software licensed under the GNU GPL, it is not only legal, but encouraged, to encorporate existing open-source software projects to new open-source projects to add to the open-source software base.
+That is, with open source software, especially software licensed under the GNU GPL, it is not only legal, but encouraged, to incorporate existing open-source software projects to new open-source projects to add to the open-source software base.
 This helps the development of new software, and also helps improve existing software.